viniciusgferreira/infinite-chat/README.md

 # Infinite Chat

-## Chat application using socket.io
+## Chat application using Socket.io

 This is a project to use real-time communication with NodeJS express server and any frontend client.
 The front end is a simple way to show the chat messages with time and username of the sender.

+The connection between Server and Clients use WebSocket protocol behind the Socket.io library.

 ![image](https://user-images.githubusercontent.com/30271243/210014969-e99b5015-dbaf-4eb8-af85-7cde3b26614c.png)

 ### Tech Stack
 Node.Js
 Express.js
 Socket.io
 Typescript
 HTML/CSS

 ## How to run the app